Ceasar/Encyclopedia/src/adler_1966.rst

     item of knowledge which two men have in common.
 When there is unresolved ambiguity in communication, there is no communication, or at best it must be incomplete.

+    Successful communication occurs in any case where what the writer wanted to have received finds its way into the reader's possession.
+The writer's and reader's skill converge upon a common end.

     For communication to be successful, it is necessary for two parties to use the same words with the same meanings.